Product Designer

 Pain Points

-Despite the benefits of secondhand clothing, parents face challenges that complicate the process.
-Research identified three key obstacles preventing a smooth resale experience:
+Despite the benefits of secondhand clothing, parents encounter recurring challenges that complicate the process.
+Three core pain points emerged from research preventing a smooth resale experience:

 Define